Party Bus Rentals in Gainesville

 How Much Does It Cost to Rent a Party Bus in Gainesville?

 For a rough anchor: 14-passenger Sprinter limos typically run $170–$300 an hour; 15- to 35-passenger minibuses run $200–$350 an hour; 15- to 50-passenger party buses run $220–$450 an hour depending on size; and 40- to 56-passenger charter buses run $150–$300 an hour or $1,200–$2,500 for a full day.
-Every quote is all-inclusive, so you know the number before you book — nothing gets tacked on after the fact.
-Call 855-275-4888 for a free quote built around your Gainesville date, headcount, and stops.
+ABOVE PRICES ARE JUST EXAMPLES.
+These figures are not current market data, exact quotes, or guaranteed ranges.
+Your final price and vehicle options depend entirely on your specific trip details.
+To get an exact price for your trip, request an estimate online or call 855-275-4888.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |